joerndigital/semanticchess/README.md

 ## PGN Viewer
 PgnViewerJS by [mliebelt](https://github.com/mliebelt/PgnViewerJS)

-The PGN viewer is embedded by links to cdn.rawgit.com
+The PGN viewer is embedded by links from cdn.rawgit.com:
 - https://raw.githubusercontent.com/mliebelt/PgnViewerJS/gh-pages/dist/css/pgnvjs.css
 - https://cdn.rawgit.com/mliebelt/PgnViewerJS/gh-pages/dist/js/pgnvjs.js

-If you want to include the files directly into the Semantic Chess project, go to http://mliebelt.github.io/PgnViewerJS/docu/index.html and download the current version.
-After that insert the unzipped the directory to /semanticchess/src/main/webapp/static .
+If you want to include the files directly into the Semantic Chess project, go to [http://mliebelt.github.io/PgnViewerJS/docu/index.html](mliebelt.github.io) and download the current version.
+After that insert the unzipped the directory to
+> /semanticchess/src/main/webapp/static .

 ## Credits
 #Frontend: